mappmechanic/awesome-stenciljs/README.md

 ## List of Awesome Websites Built using StencilJS
 - [CodeCraft Smile To Unlock Video](https://codecraft.tv/courses/angular/es6-typescript/decorators/): Asim has developed this awesome [Web Component](https://github.com/jawache/smile-to-unlock) used in the videos of his course which allows users to view video only if they Smile :).
 - [Venue Genie](https://venuegenie.com): Venue Genie is the Airbnb for venues.
 The entire app is built with StencilJS and ReduxJS for state management.
+- [Stencil with Admob (via Capacitor)](https://admob-capacitor.com/capacitor-first-steps): Very good documentation to use Admob in StencilJS, by integrating with Capacitor or Cordova.
+Supports mobile and web apps development.
+The docs webpage is built with StencilJS from markdown sources, similarly to capacitor website.

 ## Curated By (Contributors)
 ### [mAppmechanic](https://twitter.com/mappmechanic):